climateaction-tech/grid-aware-software/elephant-in-room.md

 # 5. Addressing the elephant in the room

+As we discussed in [When does carbon-aware software make sense?](when-does-carbon-aware-make-sense.md), the key challenge for greening computing is not optimisation but electricity demand.
+We think that carbon aware computing, if it is to fulfill its potential and promise, needs to directly engage with this reality.

-And lastly, our two refined and approved carbon-aware approaches don’t stand to gain us much if we are not also tackling the big question: **how much of the world’s resources is it acceptable for tech to use?**
+Our two refined and proposed carbon-aware approaches don’t stand to gain us much if we are not also tackling the big question: **how much of the world’s resources is it acceptable for tech to use?**

 There is a danger that the key takeaway from ways 1 and 2, is that if we build and use electricity and data centres more innovatively, we can safely continue with business as usual.
-We can build massive AI products, keep growing our data centres and enjoy the benefits of limitless personal compute potential.
+We can safely build massive AI products, keep growing our data centres and enjoy the benefits of limitless personal compute potential as long as we are targetting the growing renewable energy resources at low demand times.

+<a href="https://www.iea.org/reports/electricity-market-report-2023/executive-summary">70% of all electricity still comes from fossil fuels which will reduce to 65% in 2025.</a> This is encouraging, but there is no short or medium term scenario in which targetting curtailed renewable energy could power our global compute.
+There is also no scenario where additive purchases or direct renewable provision could grow at the speed required to catch up and keep up with rising compute demand in time to affect significantly our global warming trajectory.

-It cannot be understated that one of the biggest shifts required to reduce carbon emissions in line with the <a href="https://en.wikipedia.org/wiki/Paris_Agreement">Paris Agreement</a> is to accept that we cannot continue to grow everything without some limitations.
+It cannot be understated that one of the biggest shifts required to reduce carbon emissions in line with the <a href="https://en.wikipedia.org/wiki/Paris_Agreement">Paris Agreement</a> is to accept that we cannot continue to grow everything without some constraints.
 At least not in the short-term whilst we wildly exceed the world’s carbon budgets and need to drastically reduce our emissions.
+The need to manage growth would remain even if we completely switched entirely to renewables: <a href="https://www.mdpi.com/2079-9276/8/1/29">we would run out of the minerals and metals we would needto keep up with current energy demand growth rates</a>

-### Way 3: Demand shaping computing electricity use so it stays within agreed resource use boundaries
+### Proposal 3: Demand shaping computing electricity use so it stays within agreed resource use boundaries

-> **TL;DR:** The core question that should be on all responsible technologists’ minds: is my compute’s net electricity demand reducing?
-Data centres should interact with grids and seek assent to use electricity or other resources in a dynamic way, against a specific resource budget.
+> **TL;DR:** The core question that should be on all responsible technologists’ minds: **is my compute’s net electricity demand reducing, or at least slowing its rate of increase?** This is a question that can be addressed at the indivdidual, company, national and international level.

 #### The global emissions picture

-As a digital tech industry level, we need to accept there should be limits to the amount of resources consumed.
-To achieve this we have to look at and restrict the growth of computing.
-Many would argue this is where the real, impactful work lies.
+The tech industry is caught between the commercial imperative for growth, and the business as well as global costs and risks of accelerating global warming.
+Beyond the polarities of growth vs degrowth, what must surely be accepted is that unlimited growth is unviable for our industry and for our planet.
+Whatever the boundaries of the debate, we need to accept there should be limits to the net resources consumed by our sector, not just to how energy-efficiently we consume them.

 > “The current emissions from computing are about 2% of the world total but are projected to rise steeply over the next two decades.
 By 2040 emissions from computing alone will be more than half the emissions level acceptable to keep global warming below 1.5°C. This growth in computing emissions is unsustainable: it would make it virtually impossible to meet the emissions warming limit.
 Plus, the emissions from the production of computing devices far exceed the emissions from operating them.
 So, even if software is more energy efficient, producing more of them will make the emissions problem worse.”
 >